seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 But mercy is above this sceptred sway;
 It is enthroned in the hearts of kings,
 It is an attribute to God himself;
-And earthly power doth then show likest God’s
+And earthly power doth then show likest God's
 When mercy seasons justice.
 Therefore, Jew,
 Though justice be thy plea, consider this,
 That, in the course of justice, none of us